How to Integrate Filecloud with Backblaze (B2) Cloud Storage

 By default encryption type is: Backblaze B2 key (SSE-B2), an encryption key that Backblaze creates, manages and uses for you.

-NB: For this integration, only Google-manages keys encryption is supported, from the Filecloud level no additional actions are needed.
+For this integration, only Google-managed key encryption is supported.
+No additional actions are need in FileCloud.

 To enable HMAC access key for a bucket, go to Account > App Keys, and select the Add a New Application Key button under "Your Application Keys".